- What is a DDoS?

 - Error: can't start new thread

-If you have this problem, probably you need to update your 'zombies' list.
+If you have this issue, probably you need to update your 'zombies' list.

 Traceback (most recent call last):

 test = self.testing(zombies)

 File "/home/user/ufonet/ufonet/core/main.py", line 420, in connect_zombies

 Also you can use --delay and --retries options to manage time connections,

 --threads to reduce/increase threading, etc..